Essential Safety Tips You Need to Know When Driving in Tonga

 9. Wear Your Seatbelt

 It’s a no-brainer: no matter what country you’re driving in, you should always wear a seatbelt.
-Not only should you wear a seatbelt for your safety, but insurance companies also will not cover you if you’re in an accident when not wearing a seatbelt.
+Not only should you wear a seatbelt for your safety, but insurance companies will not cover you if you’re in an accident when not wearing a seatbelt – that’s assuming you have travel insurance because, as a side note, rarely any car rental companies offer rental car insurance.
+See What You Need to Hire a Car in Tonga to learn more on the subject.

 10. Lock Your Car and Hide Your Valuables